BerWang/web/README.md

 [Lecture Slides](https://drive.google.com/open?id=14lBIsoru7s4qwpVGa6hhd1Iq1ezXSvZYk38RSNAZT50)

-In the second week we will be extending your understanding of ECMA6 by learning how to apply the principles of Test-Driven Development (TDD) when writing code in the ECMA6 programming language.
+In this week we will be extending your understanding of ECMA6 by learning how to apply the principles of Test-Driven Development (TDD) when writing code in the ECMA6 programming language.
 You will be required to complete two labs this week:

 1. TDD Express
 2. TDD API